-4. Adaptation (Article 7)
+4. ADAPTATION (ARTICLE 7)

-Long termvision of Somalia's draft National Adaptation Plan (NAP) 2024 is to create a climate-resilient nation where Long termvision of Somalia's draft National Adaptation Plan (NAP) 2024 is to create a climate-resilient nation where the most vulnerable populations, sectors, and ecosystems are protected from the adverse effects of climate change.
-According to the Plan, by 2050, Somalia envisions a country where adaptive capacity is enhanced across all levels of government and society, ensuring that economic development, food security, and public health are not compromised by climate variability.
-This requires integrating ecosystem-based adaptation actions in national development priorities, while addressing systemic vulnerabilities occasioned by conflict, poverty, gender dimensions, and peace-building efforts.5
+The long-term vision of Somalia's draft National Adaptation Plan (NAP) 2024 is to create a climateresilient nation where the most vulnerable populations, sectors, and ecosystems are protected from the adverse effects of climate change.
+According to the Plan, by 2050, Somalia will be a country where adaptive capacity is enhanced across all levels of government and society, ensuring that economic development, food security, and public health are not compromised by climate variability.
+This requires integrating ecosystem-based adaptation actions in national development priorities, while addressing systemic vulnerabilities occasioned by conflict, poverty, gender dimensions, and peace-building efforts5.

 Somalia's NDC 3.0 places adaptation at the core of its climate action strategy, recognizing the country's acute vulnerability to climate-induced shocks with an estimated cost of 6.330 billion from 2025 through to 2035.
-The prioritisation of adaptation in NDC 3.0 is not only a necessity for safeguarding livelihoods and infrastructure but also a strategic entry point for achieving broader co-benefits that support national mitigation goals (Figure 6).
-The national investment framework identifies key adaptation sub-sectors such as agriculture, water resource management, health, infrastructure, and social protection that are critical to enhancing climate resilience while also offering significant mitigation dividends.
+The prioritisation of adaptation in NDC 3.0 is not only а necessity for safeguarding livelihoods and infrastructure but also a strategic entry point for achieving broader co-benefits that support national mitigation goals (Figure 6).
+The national investment framework identifies key adaptation sub-sectors such as agriculture, water management, resource health, infrastructure, and social protection that are critical to enhancing climate resilience while also offering significant mitigation dividends.

 The agriculture, livestock, and fisheries sector, with over USD 1.9 billion in planned investments, presents a powerful avenue for adaptation-mitigation synergy.
 Climate-smart agricultural practices, promotion of sustainable grazing systems, improved veterinary services, and the introduction of livestock insurance collectively strengthen food systems while reducing methane and nitrous oxide emissions.
 Enhancing soil health through regenerative agriculture also contributes to carbon sequestration and land restoration.
-Similarly. investments in integrated water resource management covering both rural and urban water systems improve access and resilience to water stress while reducing the energy footprint of water trucking and diesel-powered pumps.
+Similarly, investments in integrated water resource management covering both rural and urban water systems improve access and resilience to water stress while reducing the energy footprint of water trucking and diesel-powered pumps.
 This shift creates opportunities to integrate solar-based and gravity-fed systems that support mitigation objectives.